shadowfre4k/viewFolio/README.md

-# viewFolio
+# ViewFolio
-Fullstack stock ticker application
+Fullstack Stock Ticker Application

 ## Description

 This webpage was built to assist the user in tracking their favoirte stocks.
-The user can monitor the price, change in prince, change in percentage and volumn of the stocks that they have favorited.
+The user can monitor the priceof thet stock, open price, close price, the highest price and lowest price of the day.
+The stock news tab will show the top gainers and losers of the day.
+Using the Alphavantage API the user can view the price, change price, change percentage and volumn of the top stocks.
 The packages that were used to build this application were blaze, axios, bcrypt, bootstrap icons, sequilize, express, handlebars, MySQL2, eslint, and prettier.
-We made multipe API calls to the Alphavantage API to get the daily information pertaning to their stocks and the index funds listed on the right side bar.
+We made multipe API calls to the Alphavantage API to get the daily information pertaning to the searched stocks and the top gainers and losers listed on the stock news page.

 ## Technologies Used

 Axios: https://axios-http.com/docs/intro

 Bootstrap: https://getbootstrap.com/

 APIs